HMS Mentor (1781): Letter of marque

 The 74-gun ship HMS Royal Oak captured Aurora on 11 July 1781, or 18 July.
 She was at New York by 20 August.

 Royal Navy

 The Royal Navy purchased Aurora on 11 September 1781 at Boston.
 The Navy already had an Aurora in service so the Navy named the prize HMS Mentor, and Commander Richard Tilledge commissioned her.

 Mentor was one of the naval vessels that shared in the capture of the brigs Unity and Betsey, on 20 January 1783.

 After HMS Cerberus wrecked on 21 August 1783 at Bermuda, Mentor was sent to take off the survivors.
 Mentor did so, but then disappeared.
-She was assumed to have foundered with all hands, including the survivors from Cerberus she taken on.
+She was assumed to have foundered with all hands, including the survivors from Cerberus she had taken on.